 Angie Dordigan is a graduate of the University of Georiga with a degree in Home Economics and Journalism.
 Angie has been with Shoal Creek for 18 years.
 When not working at the clinic, Angie enjoys puzzles of all kings and is an avid student of American cinema.

 Amy Tobias was a practicing attorney for 12 years in Athens and Atlanta prior to joining Shoal Creek Animal Clinic.
 She is currently the clinic's Office Manager and handles all administrative duties.
 While Amy enjoyed practicing law, she has always been passionate about animals.
 As Office Manager, Amy is able to combine her strong organizational and interpersonal skills with her love of companion animals.
 In her free time Amy enjoys riding her horse, Moe, traveling, and spending time outdoors.

 Marsha Mitchell has been with Shoal Creek Animal Clinic since 2007 (with a sabbatical during 2013 - 2014).
-Marsha has 3 wonderful canine companions (George, Murphy and Orvis) as well as an Dusky-Headed Conure named Sparky.
+Marsha has 4 wonderful canine companions (George, Murphy, Henry and Hattie).
 In her free time, Marsha enjoys travelling, photography and volunteering for Oconee County Animal Control.

 Jaime is a student at the University of Georgia with aspirations to attend the College of Veterinary Medicine.
 Jaime enjoys spending time with her four-legged friends Cy (the one-eyed Pit Bull mix), Lucy (the Pug), Carl (the Bearded Dragon) and Jessie (the horse).